elugens/hello-javascript/docs/additional-questions/frames-windows/clickjacking-attack.md

 ---
 title: Clickjacking Attacks
 description: Clickjacking Attacks is the process of a malicious site trying to trick a user into clicking on a link that is on another site.
-This is done by embedding a link in the page of the user and then telling the user to click on that link.
 sidebar_position: 3
 sidebar_label: Clickjacking Attacks
 ---